 2 teaspoons allspice

-Meanwhile prepare 7 half-pint jars by sterilizing in boiling hot water or in the dishwasher.
+Meanwhile, prepare 6 half-pint jars by sterilizing in boiling hot water or the dishwasher.
 When ready to fill, place a cinnamon stick in each jar.
 Remove the spices, or leave them in the pickle brine; Wipe the rims clean with hot water, and place lids and seals.
 Turn upside down to vacuum pack.
-Place in hot water bath for another 10 minutes.
+Place in the hot water bath for another 10 minutes.
 Remove, cool, and label.
 Store in a cool, dark place for at least 3 months until crisp.